 According to the 2011 Australian Bureau of Statistics Journey to Work data, a total of 1,741 people work in the selected travel zones.
-Of this total, the greatest proportion (26 percent) live in Ryde - Hunters Hill as shown at Figure 2-9.
+Of this total, the greatest proportion (26 per cent) live in Ryde - Hunters Hill as shown at Figure 2-9.

-Figure 2-9 Resident locations of people employed in Travel Zone 1589, 1590, 1591
+Figure 2-9 Resident Locations of People Employed in Travel Zone 1589, 1590, 1591

 Journey to work data of the 1,741 people working in the selected travel zones was also analysed and is shown at Figure 2-10.
-The most common form of transport is driving to work, with 76 percent making up this proportion (car driver or passenger).

-The next most common form of transport was train with 16 percent of the proportion.
+The most common form of transport is driving to work, with 76 per cent making up this proportion (car driver or passenger).
+The next most common form of transport was train with 16 per cent.
 This emphasises the need to create an efficient pedestrian network for the Meadowbank area and enable better connectivity to the train network.

-Figure 2-10 Journey to Work method of people employed in Travel Zones 1589, 1590, 1591
+Figure 2-10 Journey to Work Method of People Employed in Travel Zones 1589, 1590, 1591

 Of the residents within the selected travel zones, 2,802 were employed.
 As shown at Figure 2-11, the highest portion of employees worked in Sydney Inner City.
-The next highest portion worked in the Ryde and Hunters Hill (21 percent).
+The next highest portion worked in the Ryde and Hunters Hill (21 per cent).